 Modeling Peak Periods Using Historical Load Data

 The PPA modeling used to generate the top 50 hours by season and climate zone relied primarily on load data from 2007 through early 2014.
-The eight years of load data obtained from ERCOT and the non-ERCOT utilities were more than sufficient to establish strong regression relationships between load levels and explanatory variables.
+The eight years of load data obtained from ERCOT and the non-ERCOT utilities were sufficient to establish strong regression relationships between load levels and explanatory variables.

 Climate Zone Mapping to Utility Service Areas

 The EE Rule peak demand definition is specific to demand occurring at a utility’s system peak.
-The approach used through mapping utility territories to load data and aligning these with TRM Climate Zones sufficiently approximates utility peak demands given the availability of data; however, it is worth clarifying a few points in this methodology where assumptions were required to meet these criteria.
+The approach used to map utility territories to load data and aligning these with TRM climate zones sufficiently approximates utility peak demands given the availability of data.
+However, it is worth clarifying a few points in this methodology where assumptions were required to meet these criteria.

 First, this approach uses available data to approximate peaks occurring in utility service areas.
 TRM climate zones/regions are the geographic conventions used throughout the TRM to assign weather region and provide consistency in calculating weather-sensitive impacts for energy efficiency measures.
 Through the assumptions used in linking utility service areas to specific climate regions, this approach to estimate peak hours (and calculating demand impacts) provides an appropriate approximation for the peak periods of these utility-specific territories.

-Second, while TRM Climate Zones 1 and 5 use utility-specific load data, other climate zones rely on ERCOT load data to approximate peak probabilities (each of which included several utility services areas).
+Second, while TRM climate zones 1 and 5 use utility-specific load data, other climate zones rely on ERCOT load data to approximate peak probabilities (each of which included several utility services areas).

-Finally, utility services areas do not always align with specific TRM Climate Zones, and often these territories will span more than one climate zone.
+Finally, utility services areas do not always align with specific TRM climate zones, and often these territories will span more than one climate zone.
 By using participant ZIP codes to map individual utility customers to the appropriate climate zone, utility-specific peak impacts will be tailored to these instances.

 Documentation and Tracking Requirements

-Whenever the PPA method is employed, the following information must be specified and tracked in TRM Vol 1 Appendix B, or documentation made available in a centralized location:
+When the PPA method is used, the following information must be specified, tracked, and made available in a centralized location:

-The calendar year used for the PPA process (applies only when using building simulation or another modeling that differentiates weekday and weekend energy usage and overlays these load patterns on hourly data from the TRM Climate Zone TMY3 files)
+The calendar year used for the PPA process (applies only when using building simulation or modeling that overlays weekday and weekend load patterns on hourly data from the TRM climate zone TMY3 files)

-Peak demand season indicator to specify the season basis for the claimed peak demand (i.e., summer or winter)
+Peak demand season- to specify the season basis for the claimed peak demand (i.e., summer, winter)

-Load shapes—all building, end-use, or measure load shapes utilized for these calculations should be made available in a centralized location (e.g., EUMMOT website).
-Sources of these data should be specified.
+Load shapes - all building, end-use, and measure load shapes used for these calculations should be made available in a centralized location (e.g., EUMMOT website), citing data sources

 Multifamily Guidance

-If a multifamily customer is individually-metered, savings should be claimed for the residential sector.
+If a multifamily customer is individually metered, savings should be claimed for the residential sector.
 If a multifamily customer is master-metered, they are a commercial account, and savings should be claimed for the commercial sector.
 For example,